Mayne0963/broskis_kitchen/.trae/documents/broskis-rewards-redesign-prd.md

-# Broski's Rewards System Redesign - Product Requirements Document
+# Broski's Rewards Page Redesign - Product Requirements Document

 ## 1. Product Overview

-Broski's Rewards is a profit-optimized loyalty program that transforms customer spending into strategic engagement through points accrual, spin-to-win mechanics, and tiered rewards.
-The system enforces strict profit margins while delivering a premium street-luxury experience that reflects Broski's brand identity.
+Redesign the Broski's Rewards page with a street-luxury aesthetic that embodies the brand's premium cannabis kitchen identity through sophisticated visual design, interactive elements, and seamless user experience.

-The redesigned system addresses profitability concerns by capping reward values at 10% of customer spend, implementing 30-day point expiry, and focusing on bonus points rather than free meals through the spin wheel mechanism.
+The redesign transforms the current basic rewards interface into an engaging, gamified experience that drives customer loyalty and repeat visits while maintaining the existing backend functionality and Firebase integration.

 ## 2. Core Features